 Weight Loss.
 It's such a seemingly simple topic.

+Yet it causes so much confusion that it's a $20 Billion industry in the United States every year.
 Almost 108 million US adults claim to be on a diet, starting a diet, or interested in going on a diet, yet an estimated 64 percent of the population is overweight and obese.

 In fact, despite their best weight loss efforts, the average person gains over one pound every year.
 How can this happen?
 How can a society so thoroughly obsessed with weight loss continuously find itself fatter and unhealthier than ever?

-Well, it is.
 The obesity crisis in America has become a widespread epidemic.
 People everywhere are waging a war for their own health without the proper tools in place to understand what they are fighting against, much less HOW they need to fight it.

 The constant popularity of damaging fad diets and food crazes shows us all just how little most people truly know about their health and well-being.

 In this article, we are going to walk you through every aspect of weight loss, from the current science to common myths about what foods you should be eating.